-Please refer to the following Microsoft KB entry to configure the replication rights (Replicating Directory Changes All): https://support.microsoft.com/en-us/kb/303972
+Please refer to the following Microsoft KB entry to configure the replication rights (Replicating Directory Changes and Replicating Directory Changes All): https://support.microsoft.com/en-us/kb/303972 traps coming in from approved (configured) devices are all processed by the daemon, it is possible for someone who want to generate a certain load on the PacketFence server to force the generation of non-legitimate SNMP traps or a switch can randomly generate a high quantity of traps sent to PacketFence for an unknown reason.

-26.2.
+27.2.
 SNMP Traps Limit